-Key management personnel are employed under ongoing employment arrangements.
+Executive officers are employed under ongoing employment arrangements.
 Their employment thus entails one month's notice.
 This is considered appropriate because they have many years of service with the Company and are shareholders of the Company.

 Relationship between remuneration policy and company performance